jared-hughes/DesmosText/spec/Item.md

 - Immediately before the type-specific object may be one or more space-separated small flags.
 Valid options:

   - for all: `secret`
-  - for expressions, images, folders: `hidden`
+  - for expressions, images, folders, table columns: `hidden`
   - for images: `foreground` (`background` is default, omitted)
   - for images: `draggable` (`not draggable` is default, omitted)
   - for simulations: `playing` (`not playing` is default, omitted)